 The stacking process described above can also be performed separately in the hot and cool subsamples, respectively within $0.2r{500}$ and $0.05r{500}$.
-This comparison is shown in Fig. 5.
+This comparison is shown in Fig. 3.5.
 Unsurprisingly, most of the emission lines, including the Fe-L complex, are clearly enhanced in the cool subsample (grey curve), while the Fe-K and Ni-K lines are more prominent in the hot subsample (black).
-Beyond \sim 6 keV, the overestimate of the continuum (discussed above and in Sect 3.3) also seems more important in the cool subsample.
+Beyond ~6 keV, the overestimate of the continuum (discussed above and in Sect 3.3.3) also seems more important in the cool subsample.

-4.3.
-Systematic uncertainties
+3.4.3 Systematic uncertainties

 A crucial point when averaging the abundances over a large sample is that the stacked statistical uncertainties become very small.
-Therefore, the systematic uncertainties may clearly dominate, and care must be taken to evaluate them properly.
-The average abundance ratios and all their uncertainties discussed below are summarised in Table 2.
+Therefore, the systematic uncertainties may clearly dominate, and care must be taken to eval-